Notes

 - Surgical spring scissors, stained with red Yerba, amidst a pile of leaves

-- A huge mortar and pestle.
+- Huge mortar and pestle.
 Mortar bowl shiny with gold dust.

-- A packet of crackly gold flakes, near- empty, labeled dolce lacca d’oro, pura (“sweet gold lacquer, pure,” in Mapolitan.)
+- Packet of crackly gold flakes, near- empty, labeled dolce lacca d’oro, pura (“sweet gold lacquer, pure,” in Mapolitan.)

 The cabinets and larder yield mostly dust & grain moths, but a successful Scrounge roll might find:

-- A tin of maize-meal, magically undisturbed by grain moths.
-6 units
+- A tin of maize-meal (x6,) undisturbed by grain moths.

 - Contains only a mouthful.
 A single dose.
 If eaten, it locks the eater’s infested stress at its current level for 24 hours (even if it’s at 0.)
 The eater won’t know this, however.
 The powder is piquant, and gets under the gums.